GEO-BON/bon-in-a-box-pipelines/pipelines/Protconn-pipeline/protconn_pipeline.md

 This step performs the ProtConn analysis on the protected areas of interest.
 ProtConn is calculated by creating a pairwise matrix of the distances between the closest edge of each protected area.
 Then, it calculates the probability of a species dispersing between these protected areas using a negative exponential dispersal kernel with the input distance assigned to a probability of 0.5.
 This means that if the protected areas are very near one another, there is a high probability that species will be able to disperse between them, but this probability decays exponentially with increasing distance.
 Different dispersal distances can be specified based on the species of interest, as very small species such as rodents can not disperse as far as large mammals such as deer, so the connectedness would not be the same for those groups.
 Then, the dispersal probabilities between each of the protected areas are summed together, multiplied by the area of the protected areas, and divided by the area of the study area.
 Thus, ProtConn is the percentage of the total study area (country or region) that is protected with well-connected protected areas.

-### Pipeline outputs
+### Pipeline

-- **Country:** name of the country of interest

-- **Region:** name of the region of interest

-- **Area of study area:** area of the study area, in square kilometers

-- **Area of protected area:** combines area of the protected areas, in square kilometers
+- **Protected areas:** protected areas on which ProtConn is being calculated.
+Overlapping protected areas have been merged into one to speed up calculations.

 - **ProtConn results:** the pipeline gives a table with several measures:
   - Unprotected - percentage of study area that is protected
   - ProtConn - percentage of the study area that is protected and connected
   - ProtUnconn - percentage of the study area that is protected and unconnected
   - ProtConn_Unprot - Percentage of the protected connected land that can be reached by moving through unprotected areas.
 It includes movements between PAs that entirely happen through unprotected lands and others that traverse unprotected lands in the initial and final stretches but that may use some protected land in between.
 The value of this fraction will be lower when PAs are separated by larger tracts of unprotected lands, making inter-PA movements less likely, particularly when the distances that need to be traversed through unprotected lands are large compared to the dispersal distance.
   - ProtConn_Within - Percentage of the protected connected land that can be reached by moving only within individual PAs
   - ProtConn_Contig - Percentage of the protected connected land that can be reached by moving through sets of immediately adjacent (contiguous) PAs without traversing any unprotected lands.

-- **Result plot:** donut plot of percentage of the study area that is protected and unconnected, and protected and connected.
+- **ProtConn result plot:** donut plot of percentage of the study area that is protected and unconnected, and protected and connected for each input dispersal distance (in meters).

+- **ProtConn time series results:** table of the time series of ProtConn and ProtUnconn values, calculated at the time interval that is specified.

 - **ProtConn time series plot:** plot showing the change in the percentage area that is protected and the percentage that is protected and connected over time, at the chosen time interval, compared to the Kunming-Montreal GBF goals.

+- **Study area polygon:** polygon of the chosen study area.

 ## Example